Using FastAPI to Run FastKafka Application

 alternative option.

-FastKafka provides a method called FastKafka.fastapi_lifespan
+FastKafka provides a method called FastKafka.fastapi_lifespan that

 leverages FastAPI’s